Sensei32-DevKit/Sensei32-HDC1080_BME688_Basic/README.md

-# Sensei32: HDC1080 Sensor Read
+# Sensei32: HDC1080 and BME688 Basic Sensor Read

 Sensei32 is a high-quality ULP, Battery-Powered, ESP32 board with embedded environment sensors.